louspringer/OpenFlow-Playground/WORKFLOW_EXTRACTION_RECOMMENDATIONS.md

 ## 🎯 **Conclusion**

-Our discovery phase has revealed critical issues with the original tool selection, but we have identified viable alternatives. **pydeps + pyRegurgitator + Understand/SonarQube** represents a more robust and maintainable solution than the original PyCG + pyRegurgitator + ScaMaha approach.
+Our discovery phase has revealed critical issues with the original tool selection, but we have identified viable alternatives. **pydeps + pyRegurgitator + Pylint+Radon** represents a more robust and maintainable solution than the original PyCG + pyRegurgitator + ScaMaha approach.

 **Key Success Factors**:
 1. **✅ pydeps confirmed working** - Successfully tested and ready for integration
 2. **✅ pyRegurgitator confirmed working** - Already working, ready for integration
-3. **Research professional tools** - Understand/SonarQube may provide superior capabilities
+3. **✅ Pylint+Radon confirmed working** - Professional-grade analysis tools ready for integration
 4. **Prepare fallback strategy** - Custom solutions based on working tools

-**Next Action**: Proceed to Task 1.3 (Understand/SonarQube evaluation) to complete the discovery phase.
+**Next Action**: Proceed to Task 1.4 (Tool Capability Matrix) to complete the discovery phase.

 ---